Data-driven Algorithms for Dimension Reduction in Causal Inference: Covariate selection: context, theory and algorithms

-In this paper, we refer to assumptions A.1 and A.3 when discussing unconfoundedness, sometimes referred to as weak unconfoundedness \cite{Imbens2000}.
-In situations where A.1-A.4 hold the parameters $\beta$ and $\gamma$ may be estimated nonparametrically by conditioning on the covariates $\mathbf{X}$, e.g., using matching and/or inverse probability weighting estimators; see \citeN{Imbens2009} for a review on estimation of causal effects under unconfoundedness.
+although the results presented below are useful for other summaries of the distribution of $Y_1 - Y_0$.
+In observational studies, where treatment assignment is not randomized, unconfoundedness, when it holds, allows us to identify causal parameters such as $\beta$.
+Consider the following assumptions, \begin{description} \item[A.1] [unconfoundedness] $ Y_t \perp -7pt \perp T\mid {X}$, $ t = 0, 1$, \item[A.2] [positivity] $ \text{P}(T=t\mid {X})>0$, $ t = 0, 1$. \end{description} Under A.1 and A.2, the average treatment effect can be identified since $ \beta = \text{E}(Y_1 - Y_0) = \text{E}[ \text{E}(Y_1 \mid T=1, {X}) - \text{E}(Y_0 \mid T=0, {X}) ]. $ In this paper, we refer to assumption A.1 when discussing unconfoundedness, sometimes referred to as weak unconfoundedness \cite{Imbens2000}.
+In situations where A.1 and A.2 hold the parameter $\beta$ may be estimated nonparametrically by conditioning on the covariates $X$, e.g., using matching and/or IPW estimators; see, e.g., \citeN{Imbens2009} for a review on estimation of causal effects under unconfoundedness.